 50 x 70 cm

-This work will be shown in the exhbition "Ojord" curated by Zim hall during the month of november 2019.
+This work has been shown in the exhbition "Ojord" curated by Zim hall during the month of november 2019.
 It is a work in 3 parts for the moment with a photograph, a text and an installation.

 The archive part 2 (text)